101241lenny/101241lenny/README.md

 101241lenny/101241lenny is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->
-I'm looking for a full code of the song "Love the way you lie" for a app we are using which is sonic pi do you think you can give me that code song?